Master in Tourism & Hospitality Management

 CURRICULUM

-Our masters programmes, each with different program requirements, are based on and are fully compatible with the established European and American educational systems.
+Our masters programmes, each with different program requirements, are based on the established European and American educational systems.
 The European guidelines for higher education are outlined in the Bologna agreements.

 Some programmes allow students to choose a specialization.
 Once a minimum number of credits has been earned, a request for graduation can be submitted.